 UPSC Civil Services Interview or IAS interview is the most critical part of the IAS Exam process.
-It can help you in getting the service of your choice but can also be a deterrent in the final selection if you're not prepared well.
-It is the last and final stage in the UPSC Civil Services Scheme of examinations.
+In the last and final stage in the UPSC Exam, your answers to the panel’s UPSC Interview questions can make or break your selection!

 The first two rounds, IAS Prelims, and Main examinations are conducted to test candidates' academic and general awareness with regards to a diverse range of topics.
-However, the IAS Interview test the personality and the temperament of the Civil Services candidate.
+However, the UPSC interview questions test the personality and the temperament of the candidate.
 Consisting of 275 marks, the UPSC interview is generally 15-30 minutes long.

 The UPSC Interviews 2020, which were earlier scheduled to be conducted from April 16, 2021, to June 18, 2021, are deferred due to the current situation.
 The commission has now released the UPSC Interview schedule.
 The UPSC Interview will now be conducted from 02nd August, 2021.
 Candidates can download the e-summon letters for interview from the official UPSC website.

 Detailing the focal point of the UPSC interview, the notification mentions that “The candidate will be interviewed by a Board who will have before them a record of his/her career.
 He/she will be asked questions on matters of general interest.
 The object of the interview is to assess the personal suitability of the candidate for a career in public service by a Board of competent and unbiased observers.
 The test is intended to judge the mental caliber of a candidate.
 In broad terms, this is really an assessment of not only his intellectual qualities but also social traits and his interest in current affairs.”

-To give you an idea about what can be asked in a UPSC interview, we have compiled a list of probable UPSC questions.
+To give you an idea about what can be some of the tricky UPSC interview questions, we have compiled a list of probable UPSC interview questions.

 Broadly, four types of questions are generally asked in a UPSC interview.
 These include: